-The correlation of the weights w_k , k = 1..K is known to have an effect on the complexity of MCP algorithms [111].
+The correlation of the weights w_k , k=1..K is known to have an effect on the complexity of MCP algorithms [111].
 Thus, we have performed both simulations with independent link weights and simulations with positively or negatively-correlated link weights.
 When we consider correlated weights, we assume that the correlation of the weights is the same in all the traversed domains, so that the effect of correlation is visible on end-to-end path computations.
-The method that we use to generate correlated weights is inspired by Reference [109]: to generate K positively-correlated weights in the interval]A, B], we partition the interval]A, B] into $\{I_0 \equiv]A, A + \frac{B-A}{2}], I_1 \equiv]A + \frac{B-A}{2}, B]\}$.
-We generate a random weight w_1 .
-If w_1 is in I_0 then we generate w_k , k= 2..K in the interval I_0 , else we generate w_k , k= 2..K inside the interval I_1 .
+The method that we use to generate correlated weights is inspired by Reference [109]: to generate K positively-correlated weights in the interval A, B, we partition the interval A, B into we generate A, B in the interval A, B into the interval A, B in the interval A, B into the interval A, B in the interval A, B i

-Weights uniform distribution with $10 \le w_k \le 1023$, $k = 1K$ or $k =$ 1K - 1; correlated or not; delay estimations and number of hops for $REAL(8)$ Constraints constant during a simulation, fixed depending on a posteriori observation of the rate of success of the computation and the cost of the paths computed
+Weights uniform distribution with $10 \le w_k \le 1023$, $k = 1K$ or $k = 1K$ 1K-1; correlated or not; delay estimations and number of hops for REAL(8) Constraints constant during a simulation, fixed depending on a posteriori observation of the rate of success of the computation and the cost of the paths computed